labscript-suite/labscript-devices/docs/source/devices/prawndo.rst

 The pinout for the PrawnDO is as follows:

-* Outputs 0-15 (labelled by default in hex 0-F): GPIO pins 0-15, respectively.
+* Outputs 0-15: GPIO pins 0-15, respectively.
 * External Trigger input: GPIO 16
 * External Clock input: GPIO 20

 Note that signal cables should be connected to the Pico digital grounds for proper operation.

 The PrawnDO can provide up to 16 digital outputs, which are accessed via `name.outputs`.
-Each channel is specified using the corresponding hex character (spanning 0-F for 0-15).
+Each channel is specified using with a string of the form `'doD'`, where `'D'` is the GPIO number (i.e. `'do10'`, is the specification for GPIO 10 of the PrawnDO).
-The channel string must end with a single character between 0-F to be valid (i.e. `'flag 0'`, `'do 0'`, and `'0'` are all valid channel specifications for GPIO 0 of the PrawnDO).

 An example connection table that uses the PrawnBlaster and PrawnDO: